 Here a few items to consider that are specific to COVID-19 and concession stands:

-- The CDC recommends that people wear masks in public and when around people who do not live in the same household.
-Follow all applicable local, state, and federal regulations and public health agency guidelines on mask use.
+- Follow all applicable local, state, and federal regulations and public health agency guidelines on mask use.

-- Communicate to volunteers that they should not help if they are sick, have COVID-19 symptoms or have been in contact with someone that has COVID-19.
+- Communicate to volunteers that they should not help if they are sick or do not feel well.

 - Keep the number of volunteers to a minimum and exercise physical distancing between volunteers whenever possible.